 "I have found the [recordings of the] sessions very useful.
 (I could not attend the live sessions because of work commitments so requested recordings beforehand.)"

 “We were extremely happy with the software as a solution to our webinar needs.
-Everything went smoothly and our distance and e-learners were given an excellent opportunity to receive tutor instruction and interaction with fellow students through the tutorial support.”
+Everything went smoothly and our distance and online learners were given an excellent opportunity to receive tutor instruction and interaction with fellow students through the tutorial support.”

 Future webinars will cover three Unit B sessions, three Unit C sessions and a Unit D (practical) briefing.